peteryzhang6/The-Law-of-One/Service/Service to Other.md

 32.1: Thus we see protection being very simple.
 Give thanksgiving for each moment.
 See the self and the other-self as Creator.
 Open the heart.
 Always know the light and praise it.
 This is all the protection necessary.
 - 33.2: Harmony, thanksgiving, and praise of opportunities and of the Creator: these are your protection.

+52.3: I would ask this question in order to understand the mental disciplines and how they evolve.
+Do fourth-, fifth-, and sixth-density positive or service-to-others orientation social memory complexes use both the slingshot and the personality discipline type of effect for travel or do they use only one?

+**Ra:** I am Ra.
+The positively oriented social memory complex will be attempting to learn the disciplines of mind, body, and spirit.
+However, there are some which, having the technology available to use intelligent energy forces to accomplish travel, do so while learning the more appropriate disciplines.

+52.4: Then I am assuming in the positively oriented social memory complexes that a much higher percentage of them use the personality disciplines for this travel.
+Is this correct?

+**Ra:** I am Ra.
+This is correct.
+As positive fifth density moves into sixth there are virtually no entities which any longer use outer technology for travel or communication.
 # How should STO treat STS
 44.10: Can you suggest a method whereby we might, shall I say, nullify the effect of the influence that we don’t want from a negative source?